openwdl/wdl/modules/SPEC.md

 A WDL **module** is a directory containing a `module.json` manifest and one or more `.wdl` files.
 A module declares its dependencies, license, and the upstream tools it wraps; a module's own version is defined by its Git tags (see [Version Discovery](#version-discovery)).
 Modules are resolved and composed by compliant execution engines through the mechanisms defined in this specification.

+Modules are independent of WDL version.
+The `.wdl` files within a module may use any WDL version, including versions earlier than 1.4, and consumers of those files are subject to the version-compatibility rule in [`SPEC.md`](../SPEC.md#import-statements) at each import site.
+Symbolic import syntax is available only in documents with `version` 1.4 or later, so a module composed entirely of pre-1.4 documents cannot reference its declared dependencies and can participate in a dependency tree only as a leaf.

 This specification describes:

 - The required directory layout for a module.